BEIJING (Reuters) - China created 12.7 million new jobs in urban areas in 2012, the Ministry of Human Resources and Social Security, said on Friday.

 The National Bureau of Statistics said last week that China had created 11.9 million jobs in 2012 in urban areas.
 The differing numbers highlight the discrepancies in China’s employment data which feed analysts’ doubts.

-A group of about 20 migrant workers from Dalian in China’s northeastern Liaoning province were demonstrating outside the labor ministry on Friday as the jobless data was presented at a news conference, demanding the ministry help them collect unpaid wages after completing work on a construction project.
+A group of about 20 migrant workers from Dalian in China’s northeastern Liaoning province were demonstrating outside the labour ministry on Friday as the jobless data was presented at a news conference, demanding the ministry help them collect unpaid wages after completing work on a construction project.

 Beijing has mandated that minimum wages rise at least 13 percent a year during the course of the current five-year plan that runs to 2015.